 He also writes The Travel Troubleshooter, which is syndicated by King Features.
 You can find it in newspapers across the country, from the San Francisco Chronicle to the Boston Globe.
 He pens a weekly column for the Washington Post called The Navigator, which focuses on being a smarter, more informed traveler, with a special emphasis on transportation policy.
 He also writes USA Today’s weekly On Travel column.
 The feature helps travelers understand the inner workings of the travel industry, and how to make the most of their next trip.
 Christopher is Money Magazine’s reader advocate, helping readers resolve everyday conflicts with companies and organizations and helping them to avoid future problems.

-Mary Ellen Walsh is an award-winning writer whose work has been published in Newsday, New York Daily News, LI Pulse, and Long Island Press, Scary Mommy website and elsewhere.
-Her Patch.com “MEWsings” column won awards for humor writing from the Society of Professional Journalists (PCLI).
-She spent a decade in New York City public relations agencies strategizing campaigns and writing communication materials: press kits, speeches for spokespersons’ television appearances, and more for internationally recognized brands such as Glad® Bags and Pedigree® Food for Dogs.
-Walsh holds a BA in Literature and Publishing Studies from Hofstra University and an MFA in Creative Writing and Literature from Stony Brook Southampton.
-Walsh is known for helping clients write non-fiction books as well as novels.
-She teaches journalism and writing at universities on Long Island, New York and mentors high school students in perfecting any form of their writing craft.
+Mary Ellen Walsh is an award-winning writer published in Newsday, New York Daily News, LI Pulse, Long Island Press, and elsewhere, including various websites like Scary Mommy.
+Her Patch.com “MEWsings” column won awards for humor writing from the Society of Professional Journalists.
+She spent a decade in New York City public relations agencies strategizing and writing for internationally recognized brands such as Glad® Bags and Pedigree® Food for Dogs.
+Walsh earned an MFA in creative writing and literature from Stony Brook Southampton.
+Her novel Bridging the Sound is represented by Hesperides Literary Agency.
+Walsh coaches clients around the world

-Jake Goodrick is the editor of the Gillette News Record in Wyoming, where he’s won a number of awards for feature, news and editorial writing.
+Jake Goodrick reports for The Sacramento Bee as part of the California Local News Fellowship Program through the University of California, Berkeley.
+He was previously the editor of the Gillette News Record in Wyoming, where he won a number of awards for feature, news and editorial writing.
 Originally from Cleveland, Ohio, he moved out West and earned a graduate degree from Arizona State University’s Walter Cronkite School of Mass Communication and Journalism.
 His reporting has ranged from captivating investigative deep-dives on the fraud that follows natural disaster recovery dollars to all facets of local community and government news.
-His work has appeared in The Washington Post, Slate, Seattle Times, Golfweek, The Arizona Republic, and more.
+His work has appeared in The Washington Post, Slate, Golfweek, The Sacramento Bee, The Arizona Republic, and more.